wmk1/toll-road-blockchain-system/README.md

 * This deposit must be accompanied by the address of the toll booth by which they will enter.
 * When exiting the road system, the vehicle gives, off-chain, a secret to the exit toll booth.
-* The exit toll booth sends this secret to the road operator contract, which is used to unlock the deposit, then pay the road operator the proper fee for the route taken, then refunds the difference to the vehicle.
+* The exit toll booth sends this secret to the toll booth operator contract, which is used to unlock the deposit, then pay the toll booth operator the proper fee for the route taken, then refunds the difference to the vehicle.

 The off-chain exchange of the secret is handled by a wave of the hand in this project.
 You are not asked to work on this massive "detail".